 - Microsoft Visual C++ Compiler for Python 2.7

 - Source Code of Scientific Library for Python (SciPy)

 First of all, we need to install Microsoft Visual C++ Compiler Package for Python 2.7.
-If you're using Python 3, according to StackOverflow, there're no package called Microsoft Visual C++ Compiler Package for Python 3.
-You need to install Visual Studio Community 2015 or compile source code of Python.
+If you're using Python 3, according to StackOverflow, there's no package called Microsoft Visual C++ Compiler Package for Python 3.
+You need to install Visual Studio Community 2015 or compile the source code of Python.

-After you download the source code of NumPy, please run following command to install it:
+After you download the source code of NumPy, please run the following command to install it:

 python setup.py install

 You can install SciPy easily by running the executable file:

 After you finish installation, you can test them in Python's interactive shell: